 UV lights can sometimes be close to a necessity when it comes to algae buildup in air conditioners nowadays.
 Algae buildup is a regular occurrence, and all air conditioning systems produce algae as a byproduct of having constant water accumulation in the drain pan.
-Sometimes if the algae buildup is becoming frequently problematic than we recommend the installation of a UV light.
+Sometimes if the algae buildup is becoming frequently problematic, then we recommend the installation of a UV light.
 The UV light will mitigate the algae buildup significantly and as a result cause less algae clogging your drain line.

 Should you install a UV Light?